Glebegor/Quantum-programming-algorithms/README.md

 This is a simple quantum circuit that creates a superposition of 2 qubits and measures them.

 ### OR in quantum computing
+This is example of condition or in quantum computing.

 ### XOR in quantum computing
+This is example of condition xor in quantum computing.

 ### AND in quantum computing
+This is example of condition and in quantum computing.

 ### Quantum teleportation
 This is a simple quantum circuit that creates a quantum teleportation of a qubit (our example is 1 and 3).